xibbon/xogot_remote_debug/README.md

 ## About Xogot

 [Xogot](https://xogot.com) lets you make games anywhere—on iPad and iPhone—with a native touch-first editor built on the Godot Engine.
-The Xogot Remote Debugger addon connects the desktop Godot editor with Xogot, enabling you to **deploy, debug, and test your games on real iOS devices**.
+The Xogot Connect addon connects the desktop Godot editor with Xogot, enabling you to **deploy, debug, and test your games on real iOS devices**.